charliewhitfield/ivoyager_table_importer/README.md

    * `FLOAT` - See WARNING about Excel above; if you must use it, then prefix all numbers with ' or _ to prevent modification.
 'E' or 'e' are ok. '?' will be converted to INF.
 A '~' prefix is allowed and affects float precision (see below).
 Empty cells will be imputed with `Default` value or NAN.
    * `ARRAY[xxxx]` (where 'xxxx' specifies element type and is any of the above types) - The cell will be split by ',' (no space) and each element interpreted exactly as its type above.
 Column `Unit` and `Prefix`, if specified, are applied element-wise.
 Empty cells will be imputed with `Default` value or an empty (but correctly typed) array.
 * `Default` (optional): Default values must be empty or follow Type rules above.
 If non-empty, this value is imputed for any empty cells in the column.
-* `Unit` (optional; FLOAT fields only): The data processor recognizes a broad set of unit symbols (mostly but not all SI) and, by default, convertes the table value to [SI base units](https://en.wikipedia.org/wiki/International_System_of_Units) internally.
+* `Unit` (optional; FLOAT fields only): The data processor recognizes a broad set of unit symbols (mostly but not all SI) and, by default, converts the table value to [SI base units](https://en.wikipedia.org/wiki/International_System_of_Units) internally.
 Unit symbols can be added or internal representation changed by modifying or replacing dictionary 'unit_multipliers' or 'unit_lambdas' (the latter handles oddities like °C, °F or dB).
 * `Prefix` (optional; STRING, STRING_NAME and INT fields only): Prefixes any non-empty cells with specified text.
 To prefix the column 0 implicit 'name' field, use `Prefix/<entity prefix>`.
 E.g., we use `Prefix/PLANET_` in our [planets.tsv](https://github.com/ivoyager/ivoyager/blob/master/data/solar_system/planets.tsv) to prefix all entity names with 'PLANET_'.

 #### Data Rows